marcpage/libernet/README.md

 This can be done recursively (loading more and more trust lists) depending on the trust of each identity.

 If an identity is found in your first-order, direct trust list, that is the trust value assigned to an identity.
-If an identity is not found in your first-order, direct trust list, then the domain trust is checked.
+If an identity is not found in your first-order, then second-order trust lists are used (then third-order, and so on).
-If the identity is not in the domain trust list, then second-order trust lists are used (then third-order, and so on).
+See [Indirect Trust](#indirect-trust) for more details.

 Temporary trust can be given to "try out" something, to see if it is what is advertised and be able to mark as trusted.
 For websites and apps (special websites) this would allow downloading the bundle and being able to manually inspect it before trusting it.